-Studies show that American families who enjoy meals together experience a variety of benefits, like improved relationships, better eating habits, and less instances of obesity.
+Studies show that American families who enjoy meals together experience a variety of benefits, like improved relationships, better-eating habits, and fewer instances of obesity.
 While eating together is beneficial for those of all ages, for seniors, enjoying a meal with others can be even more vital to their overall health and wellness.

-is essential to staying as physically healthy as possible, as well as to maintaining an ideal weight.
+A good diet is essential to staying as physically healthy as possible, as well as to maintain an ideal weight.
 In fact, older adults need the vitamins and nutrients found in healthy foods possibly more than any other age group.
-Proper senior nutrition also keeps your bones and teeth strong, aids in digestion, improves cognitive function, and keeps all systems of the body working as they should.
+Proper senior nutrition also keeps your bones and teeth strong, aids in digestion improve cognitive function, and keeps all systems of the body working as they should.